 - Educate to Career Salary Calculator

+- Salary.com

 - Glassdoor

 - PayScale

-- Salary.com

 Take into account differences in the cost of living, which may be significantly higher in a large, metropolitan area than in a small city.
 There are many online resources available to find this information.